jess2436/Relational-Data-Model/proj4/README.txt

 The “make clean” command will remove generated object files as well as the executable.

 PROGRAM OUTPUT:
-We printed out the original relation tables first, the order of the tuples is not exactly as it is in the project, but all the tuples have the correct attributes.
+Printed out the original relation tables first, the order of the tuples is not exactly as it is in the project, but all the tuples have the correct attributes.
 The tests in Part 1 are printed after the original relations.
 Following are the Part 2 queries, where it will ask for user input until the user says “no”.
 Part 3 follows after the user exits the last query of Part 2.